 \subsubsection{One long trajectory}

 An observational design more prevalent in real world experiments is when only one long trajectory of discrete time observations (i.e.\ a time series) is available.
-That is, we have access to $\bar{X}_{h}(t_1),\bar{X}_{h}(t_2),\dots$, with $0\le t_1<t_2<\dots$, and $t_k\in\mathcal{T}_h$ with $h>0$.
+That is, we have access to $\bar{X}_{h}(t_1),\bar{X}_{h}(t_2),\dots$, with $0\le t_1<t_2<\dots$, and $t_k\in\mathcal{T}_h$, $h>0$.
 Here we dropped the subscript for the initial condition of the observations, since there is only one initial condition which we cannot influence.
-Instead we will obtain an approximation of $\E\bigr(\varphi\bigl(\bar{X}_{h\vert\xi}(\tau)\bigr)\bigr)$ by searching the trajectory for the value of the trial point $\xi\in\R^d$.
-Due to mutual dependencies between the observations in this setting and the fact that we have to search the time series for the value of $\xi$, we cannot expect to get a good approximation with as little assumptions on the time discrete process as in the ensemble case above.
+Instead, we will obtain an approximation of $\E\bigr(\varphi\bigl(\bar{X}_{h\vert\xi}(\tau)\bigr)\bigr)$ by searching the trajectory for the value of the trial point $\xi\in\R^d$.
+Due to mutual dependencies between the observations in this setting and the fact that we have to search the time series for the value of $\xi$, we cannot expect to obtain an accurate approximation with as little assumptions on the time discrete process as in the ensemble case above.
 One technique that is nonetheless applicable are so-called local polynomial kernel regression estimators \cite{Fan2003,Tsybakov2009}.
-In the simplest case (locally constant) this yields the approximation
+In the simplest case this yields the approximation